-The Family Advocacy Program (FAP) is a program to enhance the 509th Bomb Wing mission readiness by promoting family and community health and resilience through intervention and prevention services.
+The Family Advocacy Program (FAP) is a program to enhance the 509th Bomb Wing mission readiness by working to strengthen relationships.

 The program helps active-duty members and their family members/intimate partners build healthy and resilient families by addressing relationship challenges.
-The program’s mission is for prevention of maltreatment and provides individual and couples therapy, seminars, and educational groups focused on couples communication, parenting, stress, anger management, etc. When family maltreatment does occur, FAP professionals and clinicians work with the family to reduce the likelihood of future maltreatment.
+The program provides individual and couples therapy, seminars, and educational groups focused on couples communication, parenting, stress, anger management, etc.

 The program includes access to books, booklets, DVDs and other materials on parenting.